-Today we hear from Kristin, an HMHB Member Mama who experienced a ruptured ectopic pregnancy.
+Today we hear from Kristin, a Whole Mamas Member Mama who experienced a ruptured ectopic pregnancy.
 Although her story is a “worst case scenario,” our intention is not to create fear.
 Ectopic pregnancies occur in 1-2% of all pregnancies in the United States.
 Our hope is to share a realistic picture and personal story of a real life situation that one mama experienced and how she healed.
 Kristin shares her story in her own words.

 Our First Pregnancy

 I got a positive pregnancy test the day before Valentine’s Day.
 My husband, Brad, and I had just started trying for our first, so we were pretty stoked.
 An October baby sounded like perfect timing.
 We enjoyed our romantic weekend, and I scheduled an appointment with my gynecologist for the following week.